leaflabs/libmaple/docs/source/gpio.rst

 Many of these pins may additionally be used for special features or peripheral functions.
 This page documents those capabilities, by pin.

-The current and voltage limitations have not been copied over from the STM32 datasheet (see the :ref:`Recommended Reading
+The current and voltage limitations have been copied over from the STM32 datasheet (see the :ref:`Recommended Reading
 <gpio-recommended-reading>` for a link).
 In particular, a number of
 GPIO pins are 5V tolerant (which means that applying 5 volts to a pin